Last updated on 20th June 2022

 Shout about your successes to reassure potential customers you’re the real deal.

 Trust is the glue that bonds a customer to a brand.
-Businesses that know how to build trust with customers and nurture a long-term relationship with them are likely to reap the rewards.
+Businesses that know how to build customer trust and nurture a long-term relationship with them are likely to reap the rewards.

 There are no shortcuts or secrets to fostering customer trust.
 It’s pretty simple: make your customers your top priority at all times.

 Give them excellent products.
 Deliver responsive and personalised customer service.
 Be honest, transparent and authentic.
 And communicate effectively – face-to-face, across all forms of correspondence, and through your brand ambassadors.
-That’s how to build trust with customers effectively.
+Fine tune your offering at all times.
+That’s how to build customer trust, and – in the process – develop strong customer loyalty.

-Following these logical steps is your fast-track to securing a fiercely loyal fandom and boosting your sales in the process.
+Following these logical steps is your fast-track to securing a fiercely loyal fandom and boosting your sales in the process – turning ‘customers’ into ‘long-term’ customers!

 Now you know how to gain customer trust and confidence, why not put some of our advice into action by checking out these tips on how to create a powerful testimonial video that converts.